 NATIONAL CHEESE FONDUE DAY

-Observed annually on April 11 is National Cheese Fondue Day.
+Observed annually on April 11th, National Cheese Fondue Day recognizes a food holiday many enjoy.
 Fondue is a dish of melted cheese or other ingredients, served in a communal pot (caquelon) over a small portable stove (réchaud).
-Bread is then dipped from long-stemmed forks into the cheese.
-Cheese fondue consists of a blend of cheeses, wine, and seasoning.
+Participants then dip the bread into the cheese using long-stemmed… Read more…

 NATIONAL EIGHT TRACK TAPE DAY